About the Board

 Career and Appointment Opportunities

-We are currently recruiting part-time medical members.
+We are currently collecting resumes for part-time medical member positions.
 If you have any questions, please contact YJ Lin at YenJung.Lin@gov.bc.ca or 778-698-4739.